Cherokee Nation: 20th century

-Federal dissolution and restoration
+Chief appointment era and restoration of elections

-During 1898–1906, beginning with the Curtis Act of 1898, the United States federal government all but dissolved the former Cherokee Nation's governmental and civic institutions, to make way for the incorporation of Indian Territory into the new state of Oklahoma.
-From 1906 to 1938, the structure and function of the tribal government was not clearly defined.
-After the dissolution of the tribal government of the Cherokee Nation in the 1900s and the death of William Charles Rogers in 1917, the Federal government began to appoint chiefs to the Cherokee Nation in 1919.
+After the near dissolution of the tribal government of the Cherokee Nation in the 1900s and the death of William Charles Rogers in 1917, the Federal government began to appoint chiefs to the Cherokee Nation in 1919.
 The service time for each appointed chief was so brief that it became known as "Chief for a Day".
-Six men fell under this category, the first being A. B. Cunningham who served from November 8 to November 25.
-The short service times were often just long enough to have one sign a treaty, usually to cede more land.
+Six men fell under this category, the first being Andrew B. Cunningham, who served from November 8 to November 25.

 In the 1930s, the Franklin D. Roosevelt administration worked to improve conditions by supporting the Indian Reorganization Act of 1934, which encouraged tribes to reconstitute their governments and write constitutions.
 On August 8, 1938, the tribe convened a general convention in Fairfield, Oklahoma to elect a Chief.
-They choose J. B. Milam as principal chief.
+They chose J. B. Milam as principal chief.
 President Franklin D. Roosevelt confirmed the election in 1941.
 W. W. Keeler was appointed chief in 1949.
 After the U.S. government under President Richard Nixon had adopted a self-determination policy, the nation was able to rebuild its government.
 The people elected W. W. Keeler as chief.
 Keeler, who was also the president of Phillips Petroleum, was succeeded by Ross Swimmer.
 In 1975, the tribe drafted a constitution, under the name Cherokee Nation of Oklahoma, which was ratified on June 26, 1976.
-The tribe has also conducted litigation using this name.
 In 1985 Wilma Mankiller was elected as the first female chief of the Cherokee Nation.